Proseminar: Moral Autonomous Agents

 • Definitions of autonomous agents (e.g. Belief Desire Intention Agents)

-• "unconscious/cultural bias": an autonomous agent must not be biased against a certain group of people
+• "unconscious/cultural bias": An autonomous agent must not be biased towards a certain group of people

 • Benefits and opportunities, but also problems and risks in the use of self-learning systems

-Procedure of the Proseminar:
+Course of the proseminar:

 Lecture languageGerman/English